LouisIkpon/elist_analysis/README.md

 # Executive Summary

-Elist generated **$28.1M across 108K orders** from 2019–2022, with revenue accelerating sharply in 2020 before reversing course.
-Monthly revenue peaked at **$1.25M in 2020**, then declined steadily to $0.26M by late 2022, indicating structural demand softening.
+Elist generated **$28.1M across 108K orders** from 2019–2022.
+Sales grew quickly through 2020, hitting a high point of $1.25M in a single month, but then steadily declined to $260K per month by late 2022.
+This drop suggests that overall customer demand weakened over time.

-The 2022 downturn reflects both volume contraction and pricing pressure, rather than a single operational issue.
-Stabilizing growth will likely require improving customer retention, diversifying product mix, and protecting AOV.
+The 2022 downturn reflects both the number of orders and the average amount customers spent going down, rather than a single operational issue.
+Stabilizing growth will likely require improving customer retention, diversifying product mix, and strengthening pricing and value.

 <img width="957" height="355" alt="image" src="https://github.com/user-attachments/assets/36bfcd6e-7d0e-46ff-8251-9015843a560b" />